New Zealand's Best Winter Festivals That Will Make You Actually Want to Go Outside

 MATARIKI FESTIVAL, AUCKLAND

-While we have to wait until next year for the first-ever Matariki public holiday, there are still plenty of ways to celebrate the beginning of the Māori new year in 2021.
+While we have to wait until next year for the first-ever Matariki pubic holiday, there are still plenty of ways to celebrate the beginning of the Māori new year in 2021.
 Every year Auckland Council's Matariki Festival consistently delivers a series of delightful events.
 The exact details are yet to be announced for 2021, but you can expect everything from street food and live performances, right through to light festivals, stargazing, Māori art workshops and film screenings.
 Matariki is seen as a time to reflect on Māori identity, as well as an opportunity to look to the future.
-The 2021 festival runs from June 19 to July 11 right across Tāmaki Makaurau.
+The 2021 festival runs from 19 June to 11 July right across Tāmaki Makaurau.

 SNOW MACHINE, QUEENSTOWN

 After making its debut in Japan last year, alpine music festival Snow Machine is hitting the slopes for four snow-filled days of music and adventure.
 Attendees at the New Zealand edition from September 8–11, 2021 will be treated to action-packed days on the slopes, aprés ski events on both Coronet Peak and The Remarkables and a lineup of international acts against the idyllic backdrop of Queenstown.
 A who's who of Australian electronic acts will warm up the frosty evenings, including headliners The Avalanches, Flight Facilities, Hayden James and The Presets.
 Tickets to Snow Machine 2021 are all-in-one, offering a variety of accomodation options and lift passes.